ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-refresh/index.md

 enterprise: true
 ---

-It is possible to get the grid to refresh any grouping level.
-This is useful if the data has changed and you want to do a complete refresh.
+It is possible to get the grid to refresh its rows.
+In other words reload previously loaded rows.
+This is useful when the data has changed at the source (typically on the server) and the UI needs refresh.

 ## Refresh API